Essential Travel Information for Canada

 Step 6 – Which airport terminal?

-Expect a flight duration from London to Denver of around 9hrs55mins, Salt Lake City of around 10hrs35mins, Boston 7hrs40mins, San Francisco and Los Angeles 11hrs20mins.
-Journeys to Aspen, Jackson Hole, Bishop, Reno and Hayden vary as they involve a further flight within the USA.
+Expect a flight duration from London to Montreal of around 7hrs30mins, Calgary 9hrs10mins and Vancouver 9hrs40mins.
+Journeys to Kamloops and Kelowna vary as they involve a further flight within Canada.

-Step 8 – Arriving in the USA > Immigration and Customs
+Step 8 – Arriving in Canada > Immigration and Customs

-On arrival in the USA you will be required to pass through US Immigration and Customs at your first point of entry.
-US Immigration require all visitors to have their index fingers scanned and a photo taken to verify their identity.
+On arrival in Canada you will be required to pass through Canadian Immigration and Customs at your first point of entry.
 Ensure that you have your passport ready.
 The Customs Declaration paperwork is now completed electronically at a booth on arrival in the Immigration hall, prior to passport control - you will get a receipt printed here which you will need to show at both Immigration and at Customs.
-On clearing US Immigration, reclaim your baggage from the relevant baggage carousel (ski and board bags usually arrive at the outsize baggage counter), and then proceed through Customs (you will need to hand over your Customs Declaration form at this point).
+On clearing Immigration, reclaim your baggage from the relevant baggage carousel (ski and board bags usually arrive at the outsize baggage counter), and then proceed through Customs (you will need to hand over your Customs Declaration form at this point).

-Step 9 – Arriving in the USA > Connecting flights
+Step 9 – Arriving in Canada > Connecting flights

-Step 10 – Arriving in the USA > Getting to resort
+Step 10 – Arriving in Canada > Getting to resort

 Transfers > please follow the specific transfer joining instructions which are detailed on your travel itinerary (included in your Travel Document package).

 Self-drive car rental > please follow the signs for Car Rental, then check in at the appropriate car rental desk (you will need your car rental voucher which is enclosed with your Travel Documents + a valid full UK driving licence + a credit card in the lead driver’s name).